US retail sales soared 1.6% in March

 WASHINGTON – U.S. retail sales surged in March at the fastest pace since late 2017, as spending on autos, gasoline, furniture and clothing jumped.

-The Commerce Department says that sales increased a seasonally adjusted 1.6% from February, the strongest increase since September 2017.
+The Commerce Department said Thursday that sales increased a seasonally adjusted 1.6% from February, the strongest increase since September 2017.

 The gains mark a sharp rebound from a lackluster period of sales dating back to December.
 It's a sign that the healthy job market has likely made consumers more eager to spend in ways that boost overall economic growth.